+Part-time Ph.D. students must complete their course work and hold the colloquium for Ph.D qualifying examination in seven semesters (three and half years).
+They have five years after completing the colloquium for Ph.D qualifying examination to complete the degree.

-William & Mary's Graduate School of the College and Arts and Sciences sets university-wide rules for the time students may take to complete their degrees.
-Masters students must complete their degree within six years of entrance into the program (measured from the first day of classes of their first semester).
-PhD students must complete their degree within seven years, with the "clock" beginning at the colloquium for the Ph.D. qualifying examination.
-Funded MA/PhD and PhD students should consult the following sections of the handbook for time-to-degree guidelines that are tied to satisfactory progress requirements: "Annual Review and Renewal of Financial Support," III B and "Academic Review and Satisfactory Progress," III C.
+Funded M.A./Ph.D. and Ph.D. students should consult the following sections of the handbook for time-to-degree guidelines that are tied to satisfactory progress requirements: "Annual Review and Renewal of Financial Support," III B and "Academic Review and Satisfactory Progress," III C.